-Groundswell’s new research – Out of Pain – reveals the widespread impact of chronic pain on homeless people.
+Groundswell’s new research – Out of Pain – reveals the widespread impact of chronic pain on people experiencing homelessness.
 Chronic pain is severely damaging the lives of people who are homeless, and there is evidence to prove that it may be a contributing factor to why many people become homeless and is a factor perpetuating a cycle of homelessness.

 Out of Pain is a research study into the extent, cause and impact of physical pain on people experiencing homelessness, which was conducted by Groundswell and led by peer researchers.
 The project is funded by Trust for London.